mvte/mc-dash/README.md

 2. run `npm i` to install dependencies
 3. then run `npm start`
 4. see website at http://localhost:3000
+5. and while you're here, run `npm run build` so that the server side has something to work with

 ### backend
 1. open terminal in `server/`